image

 Its red sandstone walls shelter a variety of spectacular palaces, rooms, and gardens that take you back to the prehistoric era.
 From the Diwan-i-Aam to the majestic Lahori Gate, each structure portrays a story of grandeur and power, it's elaborate design and tranquil ambiance continuing to captivate visitors even today.
 Also designated as a UNESCO World Heritage Site in 2007, The Red Fort is undoubtedly the topper site among famous places to visit in Delhi.

-Entry timings at the Red Fort– The Red Fort in Delhi is open for tours daily from 9:30 AM to 4:30 PM, except on Mondays.
+Entry timings at the Red Fort– The Red Fort in Delhi is open for tours daily from 9:30 AM to 4:30 PM.

 Location of the Red Fort– Netaji Subhash Marg, Lal Qila, Chandni Chowk, New Delhi, Delhi-110006.